 CALL NOW FOR A FREE CONSULTATION:888-407-2955

-Everybody loves those cute VW bugs and VW vans – until something goes wrong with them.
-Whether it’s an engine that grinds, automatic seats that don’t work, or problems with the brakes, thank goodness there’s a VW lemon lawyer who can protect you and provide a legal remedy.
+Everybody loves those cute VW bugs and VW vans—until something goes wrong with them.
+Whether it’s an engine that grinds, automatic seats that don’t work, or problems with the brakes, thank goodness there’s a lemon lawyer who can protect you and provide a legal remedy.
 After all, you shouldn’t get stuck with a lemon VW after you bought it in good faith.
 That’s not fair.

 Volkswagen Lemon Law

-Under the Volkswagen lemon law, if you purchase a defective VW, you are legally entitled to a refund, or the vehicle can be replaced at Volkswagen’s cost.
+The California Lemon Law gives Volkswagen vehicle owners the right to return their VW to the manufacturer if it can’t be fixed after a reasonable amount of repairs have been made.
+California has one of the most consumer-friendly lemon laws in the country, and it applies to both new and used cars.
+Under the lemon law, if you purchase a defective VW, you are legally entitled to a refund or the vehicle can be replaced at Volkswagen’s cost.
 At Neale & Fhima, we work tirelessly to enforce the lemon law rights of our clients.
-California has one of the most consumer-friendly lemon laws in the country, and it applies to both new and used cars.

 We know you are frustrated and tired of having a vehicle that spends more time in the repair shop than on the road.
 We’re sure you wish you hadn’t chosen the vehicle you did.
-But don’t get stuck in the problem when our Volkswagen lemon lawyer can provide a solution.
-Take charge and move forward with a VW lemon law lawyer at your side.
+But don’t stay stuck with your problem when our lemon lawyer can provide a solution.
+Take charge and move forward with a lemon law lawyer at your side.

-Why Choose Us as Your Volkswagen Lemon Law Lawyer?
+Why Choose Us as Your Lemon Law Lawyer?

-Not all VW lemon lawyers are created equal.
+Not all lemon lawyers are created equal.
 Some are, frankly, better than others.
 We think our legal team is outstanding.
-Attorney Aaron Fhima is a tough negotiator who is smart and committed to his clients.
-He has been handling Volkswagen lemon law cases for many years, and he knows the complexities and nuances of the state statute.
-California’s lemon law is a great example of how the state legislature can empower consumers, but when it comes to clarity, the text of the law leaves much to be desired.
-Our Volkswagen lemon lawyer understands the quirks of the statute, as well as the many court opinions interpreting it.
+Attorney Aaron Fhima is a tough negotiator who is aggressive t and committed to his clients.
+He has been handling lemon law cases for many years, and he knows the complexities and nuances of the state statute.
+California’s Lemon Law is a great example of how the state legislature can empower consumers, but, when it comes to clarity, the text of the law leaves much to be desired.
+Our lemon lawyer understands the quirks of the statute, as well as the many court opinions interpreting it.
 We put that knowledge to work for you.
 We have many satisfied clients who refer their friends, family, and work colleagues to us.
 We know you’ll be impressed with our exceptional client service.

 How We Can Help